Your First 90 Days as Product Leader

 Regardless of what you use, when at all possible leverage data to inform decision-making, but don’t be afraid to rely on intuition where needed.

-Do the same prioritization for the things on your todo/action list too.
+Do the same prioritization for the things on your To Do/action list too.

-Next, Identify Strategic Gaps: Look at your future roadmap and organizational goals to identify any gaps in customer experience,internal capabilities and strategy that could impact long term growth and note any gaps or things that don’t make sense.
+Next, identify strategic gaps.
+Look at your future roadmap and organizational goals to identify any gaps in customer experience, internal capabilities and strategy that could impact long-term growth and note any gaps or things that don’t make sense.
 If it’s not helping your move towards your strategic goals, it goes in the backlog.
 (It may not be a bad idea, just not a “now” idea,)

+Now, mark the quick wins.
 Using your prioritized list consider the following:

-Balance Quick Wins and Long-Term Impact: Consider how you can show early results while laying the foundation for long-term success.
+Balance quick wins and long-term impact: Consider how you can show early results while laying the foundation for long-term success.

-Time to Value or Effort: High-value things may be hard but that doesn’t mean you don’t do them soon.
+Time to value or effort: High-value things may be hard but that doesn’t mean you don’t do them soon.
 Elevate those that will contribute the most to the strategic goals of your organization, and break them down into actionable steps to encourage momentum.

 A Word on Trust